jonathanhogg/flitter/README.md

 - `lark` - for the language parser
 - `loguru` - for enhanced logging
 - `mako` - for templating of the GLSL source
-- `manifold3d` - for sold-model boolean operations
+- `manifold3d` - for 3D mesh boolean operations
 - `moderngl` - for a higher-level API to OpenGL
 - `numpy` - for fast memory crunching
 - `pillow` - for saving screenshots as image files